The ACCU Constitution

-Should any member of the Committee resign or cease to act during the life of the Committee, or a vacancy otherwise arise, the Committee shall have the power to co-opt a member of the Association to fill the vacancy.
+Should any Non-executive Committee Member resign or cease to act during the life of the Committee, or a vacancy otherwise arise, the Committee shall have the power to co-opt a member of the Association to fill the vacancy.

 The Committee shall have the power to co-opt any member of the Association for a particular service.
 Co-optees shall have voting rights on matters pertaining to the service for which they were co-opted.